4 min read

 👉 Check out our video playlist showing how to set up different coupon types inside Local Line.

-Ideas for using coupon codes effectively:
+Ideas for using coupon codes effectively for your store:

 • Seasonal Sale: “Get 15% off everything for the next 48 hours!”